 CreativeXR is equity free and there are no fees associated with participation.

-This programme does not seek to retain any of your IP.
+No, this programme does not seek to own or retain any of your IP.
+We do require a free licence to use your product openly in our Centres (but will be protected and doesn’t get distributed beyond use in our Centres).
 Between any collaborative partners you are expected to make appropriate IP agreements that you are comfortable with.

 Your application will be screened privately by Digital Catapult and the judging panel.
 Your ideas will be shared in confidence and we will respect that and ask judges to do so too.

 We will not remove from applications any proprietary labels or copyright assertions.
 Unsuccessful applications will be deleted from our systems at the conclusion of the programme.
 However, because your application will be transmitted over the internet we cannot guarantee its security.

 For practical reasons, please don’t ask us or our partners to sign an NDA.
 We can only achieve these kinds of activities if we have the trust of the tech community so it is not in our interest to release or take a share in any of your IP.